4 Home-based Jobs That You Can Count On During The Pandemic

 Many businesses declared bankruptcy leaving employees without jobs.
 Most of the closed businesses are from the retail and tourism industries.
 Some are trying to keep afloat by reducing employees’ pay and benefits.

 According to the Washington Post, the unemployment rate jumped up to 14.7% in April 2020.
 The Labor Department stated that about 20.5 million are unemployed.
 Many office-based jobs are stopped because of safety concerns.

 The businesses that are thriving in the current situation are ones that do not require an office.
-There’s a sudden boom in home-based jobs.
+There’s a sudden boom in home-based jobs; Especially in this pandemic necessity of remote jobs is going high.
 A home-based job is a work that you can do remotely, usually from your home, with the use of the internet and other technological resources.

 If you are thinking about switching jobs or getting a side business, then here’s a list of 8 home-based jobs that you can do while there’s a pandemic.

 Schools are out during the pandemic, and there’s a lot of opportunities for alternative education while children are at home.
 You can offer tutorial services to your friends or neighbors who are homeschooling right now.

 Tutoring online can help you and the parents who are also working from home.
 You need to be adept with the school’s curriculum and engage the students through video calls and fun exercises.